Jerry Ball: Biography

 Ball was born in Beaumont, Texas, and attended Hebert High School, then after integration graduated from West Brook High School, where he played fullback and rushed for 1,000 yards and LB for 1982 5A State Championship All State honors.
 He was All District in three positions and was selected to play in the Texas high school all star game.

+Ball was selected as one of the top 100 players over the last 100 years by Dave Campbell's Texas Football and Texas UIL football organizations 1920 to 2020.

+Ball was selected as a Texas Gridiron Legend in 2020 for contributions to the game of football.

 He played college football at Southern Methodist University in University Park, Texas.
 He was a four-year letter-winner and ranks 4th on the all-time sack list at SMU.
-All-American, All Southwest Conference 84-86.
+He was selected as All-Southwest Conference 84–86.

+Ball was a third-team All-American as a junior and a second-team All-American as a senior.
 He was a two-time Outland and Lombardi award finalist, and a Christian-Terrell 3-time winner.
+Ball was inducted to SMU athletics Hall of Fame in 2015.

 Professional career

-Ball was drafted by the Detroit Lions in the 3rd round (63rd overall) of the 1987 NFL Draft.
+Ball was drafted by the Detroit Lions in the 3rd round (63rd overall) of the 1987 NFL draft.
 During his career he went to three Pro Bowls with the Detroit Lions.

 Ball played in the NFL for 13 seasons.
 He recorded 32.5 sacks during his career, most of them coming as a nose tackle with the Detroit Lions.
 Despite this fact, Ball spent his entire career being double teamed and often triple teamed by opposing teams.
 Ball's dominance was such a force that teams would realign their best players to help centers deal with the pressure Ball kept on the middle of the offense.
 Known mostly as a run stuffer later in his career, he has been considered one of the best nose tackles of this era.
-Anchoring the Minnesota Viking defense alongside John Randle, also a Pro Bowl defensive tackle, Ball re-emerged as a leader and dominant force on the Vikings 15-1 record setting team.
+Anchoring the Minnesota Viking defense alongside John Randle, also a Pro Bowl defensive tackle, Ball re-emerged as a leader and dominant force on the Vikings 15–1 record setting team.